 The Performance Difference

 Before selecting any mechanism for calling APIs, analyzing their performance is essential.
-To test HttpClient and RestSharp efficiency, a C# program is getting used, which provides a static value in response and increases the value by one.
+To test HttpClient and RestSharp efficiency, a C# program is used, which provides a static value in response and increases the value by one.
 With each request, the value increases.
 The primary aim of this testing is to analyze the time taken by HttpClient and RestSharp to send requests and receive a response.

 The C# Code